rdehaan/jaggpy/README.md

 - `agenda`: This property is a dictionary with the the labels of issues as keys and the issues as values.
 - `inputConstraints`: This property is a list of the input constraints.
 - `outputConstraints`: This property is a list of the output constraints.
-- `profile`: This property is a list of the judgement sets.
-Each element is a list of which the first element is the number of times the judgement set occurs.
+- `profile`: This property is a list of the judgment sets.
+Each element is a list of which the first element is the number of times the judgment set occurs.
 The second element of these lists is a list with the issues that are accepted.
 - `numberVoters`: This property is an integer specifying the number of voters.

 <!-- Solver -->